 With Christmas just a couple of weeks away, all your favorite stores are dressing up their windows for the season and if you’re a true blue window watcher then Fifth Avenue in New York City is the place to be.
-The famous street is home to some of the best brands and department stores that the country has to offer and each of these mini fashion and style meccas step things up for the festive season with bold and creative window displays.
+The famous street is home to some of the best brands and department stores that the country has to offer and each of these mini fashion and style meccas steps things up for the festive season with bold and creative window displays.
 Window shopping is a huge part of your gift runs this season and it doesn’t matter if you merely examine the window like it’s a work of art (think of Holly Golightly pensively looking into that oh-so-famous jewelry store window in Breakfast at Tiffany’s!) or if you actually intend to venture inside, these windows are so dressed up that they demand a second look!

 Barney’s New York

-This display lacks any obvious Christmas references because Barney’s went with the theme of Love, Peace and Joy.
-They roped in artists, including Rob Pruitt, Nick Cave, Ebony G. Patterson, Studio Job and Trey Parker and Matt Stone of Comedy Central’s South Park for the display and one window actually features Stan, Kyle, Cartman and Kenny from the hit Comedy Central show getting ready for the holiday season.
+This display lacks any obvious Christmas references because Barney’s went with the theme of Love, Peace, and Joy.
+They roped in artists, including Rob Pruitt, Nick Cave, Ebony G. Patterson, Studio Job, and Trey Parker and Matt Stone of Comedy Central’s South Park for the display and one window actually features Stan, Kyle, Cartman, and Kenny from the hit Comedy Central show getting ready for the holiday season.